-Audaciously, TAUS published an article, Translation Leaks.
-In it, they promote their service asking companies to donate to them their intellectual property in form of TM (Translation Memory) databases.
-Their argument is that in any case, your memories are leaking, so why not just donate them in the first place!
+Audaciously, TAUS published an article opens in a new window, Translation Leaks.
+In it, they promote their service asking companies to donate to them their intellectual property.
+This is in form of TM (Translation Memory) databases.
+Their argument is that in any case, memories are leaking, so why not just donate them in the first place?

-TAUS has promoted its TM sharing platform to companies and language service providers offering an iStockPhoto-like model where companies can contribute translation memories in return for using their platform.
+TAUS has promoted its TM sharing platform to companies and language service providers for some time.
+They are offering an iStockPhoto-like model where companies can contribute translation memories in return for using their platform.
 If they don’t donate, they can purchase the service in a pay-per-use model.

 According to TAUS, companies can reduce their translation costs by sharing their intellectual property in the form of Translation Memories with others.
 But there are a few problems that are inherent in this model.

 Source documents vary so much that the likelihood of finding any significant identical or usable fuzzy match is very small.
-We’ve been using translation memory technology at GlobalVision since our inception 20 years ago and even among different divisions of the same company, we find very little overlap in the source documents.
-Marketing develops its own text, so does training, so does R&D, so do all other divisions from legal, support, to Finance… If between divisions within the same company, one cannot leverage any significant translations, do you think that divisions from different companies will?
+We’ve been using translation memory technology at GlobalVision since our inception 20 years ago.
+Even among different divisions of the same company, we find very little overlap in the source documents.
+Marketing develops its own text, so does training, so does R&D, so do all other divisions from legal, support, to Finance… Between divisions within the same company, one cannot leverage any significant translations.
+Do you really think that divisions from different companies will?

 The more troubling problem with this concept is that TAUS has been targeting language service providers, which provide work for hire to companies, to trade their translation memories with TAUS.
 This often violates the essence of contractual agreements with paying clients.

 At GlobalVision, all the work we perform for our clients result in assets that are the sole property of the client who paid for the service.
 We will be violating copyrights and non-disclosure clauses, if we make these assets available to third parties under the TAUS conditions.